gottalottarock/OpenCravat-Adastra/README.md

 oc config md
 ` ` `

-Integration of the ADASTRA module as a novel annotator module in the OpenCRAVAT
+Integration of the ADASTRA module and widget as a novel annotator module in the OpenCRAVAT

 ` ` `
+OC_MODULES_PATH=$(oc config md)
-cp -r ./OpenCravat-Adastra/adastra/ ./new_oc_env/lib/python3.9/site-packages/cravat/modules/annotators/
+cp -r ./OpenCravat-Adastra/adastra/ $OC_MODULES_PATH/annotators/
+cp -r ./OpenCravat-Adastra/wgadastra/ $OC_MODULES_PATH/webviewerwidgets/
 ` ` `

-Creating a new ADASTRA annotator module directory /data/

-` ` `
-mkdir ./new_oc_env/lib/python3.9/site-packages/cravat/modules/annotators/adastra/data/
-` ` `

-Integration of the ADASTRA module database as a novel database in the OpenCRAVAT

-` ` `
-cp ~/adastra_tf.sqlite ./new_oc_env/lib/python3.9/site-packages/cravat/modules/annotators/adastra/data/
-` ` `

-Changing the access permissions of an ADASTRA module database

-` ` `
-chmod 777 ./new_oc_env/lib/python3.9/site-packages/cravat/modules/annotators/adastra/data/adastra_tf.sqlite
-` ` `

-Integration of the ADASTRA module widget as a novel widget module in the OpenCRAVAT

-` ` `
-cp -r ./OpenCravat-Adastra/wgadastra/ ./new_oc_env/lib/python3.9/site-packages/cravat/modules/webviewerwidgets/
-` ` `
+NOTE:
+Make sure you can open adastra.slick and select the contents of the tables,
+ otherwise you need to fix permissions.

 ## Usage